Most of our clients ask us, what’s the most effective and up-to-date pricing strategy for e-commerce businesses?

 Look at the product below.

-A £210 discount sounds too good to be true, right?
-Well, you guessed right.
+Saving $25.62 for the purchase sounds too good to be true, right?
+Well, maybe it’s not the case.

-As you can see, the original price has never been £439 elsewhere.
-In fact, this vacuum cleaner’s market average is much below that amount.
-The £439 offer is called a fake original price.
+As you can see, the original price has never been $69.99 elsewhere.
+In fact, it was just listed for $34.99 before the discount.
+The $69.99 offer is called a fake original price.

-Today’s shoppers not only find the best deal they can get in seconds, but they are also able to compare prices offerings from different cities, states, countries, and regions.
+Today’s shoppers not only find the best deal they can get in seconds, but they are also able to compare price offerings from different cities, states, countries, and regions.

-The company uses historical data to reveal individual buying patterns and offer each buyer different discounts and bundles with the help of their dynamic pricing engines.
+The company uses historical data to reveal individual buying patterns and offers each buyer different discounts and bundles with the help of their dynamic pricing engines.

 Say, a shopper buys ink and toners for her company.
 Every four months, she looks for a good deal to buy in bulk.
 When online retailers have such valuable data, they can offer her a personal discount in times she’s looking for a bargain.

-Instead of constantly offering mass discounts targeting every single shopper, knowing their buying patterns allow retailers to offer personalized prices.
+Instead of constantly offering mass discounts targeting every single shopper, knowing their buying patterns allows retailers to offer personalized prices.
 It has two significant advantages.

 Big data also helps in micromanagement.
 Marketers use big data analysis to identify hyperlocalized price zones.
 Suppose there is a significant income disparity between two neighboring areas.